-Researchers discover new vaccine candidate for Pseudomonas aeruginosaJuly 6th, 2012 in Medical research
+Researchers discover new vaccine candidate for Pseudomonas aeruginosaJuly 6, 2012 in Medicine & Health / Medical research

 Researchers at Brigham and Women's Hospital (BWH) have discovered a new vaccine candidate for the bacterium Pseudomonas aeruginosa taking advantage of a new mechanism of immunity.

 The study was published online in the American Journal of Respiratory and Critical Care Medicine on June 21, 2012.

 Pseudomonas aeruginosa is a leading cause of hospital-acquired infections, particularly in patients on respirators, where it can cause so-called ventilator-associated pneumonia, which carries a very high mortality rate.
 Pseudomonas also causes lung infections in people with cystic fibrosis, a genetic disorder that renders the lungs susceptible to bacterial infection.